 - 1. All animals must have been shown at the current Davis County Fair to be eligible for the Junior Livestock Auction - 2.
 Light weight animals may sell at the Junior Livestock Auction but will be sold at the end of each species. - 3.
 Market animal weigh-in weight at the beginning of the fair will be used as the sale weight. - 4.
-The 2024 sale order is: Goats, Sheep, Poultry, Beef, Swine, and Rabbits - Beef will be sold individually by the pound.
+The 2025 sale order is: Static Items, Sheep, Chickens, All Other Poultry, Beef, Swine, Rabbits, and Goats. - 5.
+Beef will be sold individually by the pound.
 Swine will be sold in groups of 3 and sold individually.
 Sheep will be sold individually by the pound.
 Goats will be sold by the head.
-Poultry, geese, rabbits, will be sold individually or as a group of 3. - 6.
-All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 5:00pm on Saturday July 20th, 2024. - 7.
+Chickens, all other poultry, and rabbits, will be sold individually or as a group of 3. - 6.
+All exhibitors must turn in sale form with list of animal ID numbers intended for sale by 2:00pm on Saturday July 19th, 2025. - 7.
 Numbers for order of sale will be drawn at weigh-ins or in advance of auction.
 Listing of order of sale will be posted in the respective barns and in the 4-H building prior to auction. - 8.
-Sale of animals at the fair is limited to 2 beef, 3 hogs, 3 sheep, 3 meat goats, 3 meat rabbits, and 3 meat poultry.
-Poultry may consist of a combination of 3 total ducks, chickens, turkeys, or geese.
-Poultry may be sold individually or 3 selling as a pen. - 9.
+Sale of animals at the fair is limited to 2 beef, 3 hogs, 3 sheep, 3 meat goats, 3 meat rabbits, 3 Chickens, and 3 all other poultry.
+Chickens and all other poultry may be sold individually or 3 selling as a pen. - 9.
 Bucket calves and dairy steers may be sold at the sale, but will be counted as a beef - 10.
 Other animals are to be sold at private treaty and weighed at a point determined by buyer & seller. - 11.
 All animals are to be paid for within seven days. - 12.
 Animals that advance to the South Central Iowa Showdown are allowed to go through the Jr. Livestock Auction and must be returned to the buyer within 7 days of the last eligible show.